September 5, 2025

 -

-Hang onto everything for at least 5 years.
+Hang onto everything for 5 years.

 The Dos